ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 easy or abandoned.

 _Week 3_.
 I needed a good week still before the race and this one had to suffice.
-I ran 120 km for the week, but did not feel quite right yet to do a workout yet.
+I ran 120 km for the week, but did not feel quite right enough to do a workout yet.
 Long run (30k) and mid-week long run (23k) went fine though.
 Also made sure to have another go at practising taking in gels.
 That seemed fine too, no stomach issues.
 For the 30 km I took five of them.
 First one at 2 km,